 Just like having an experienced solicitor or accountant, using an experienced consultant, that has decades of experience with freight management and related software systems, allows you to draw on that expertise and experience to avoid mistakes before they happen.

 The irony is that, often in setting out to avoid paying for a consultant, born of a belief that reviews are straightforward and simple, it can end up costing a whole lot more.
 Freight is just like any other endeavour; using an expert will allow you to avoid costly mistakes and should allow for a solid return on your investment.

 These are but a few examples of the types of costly mistakes that can happen when you take a DIY approach to a review of your freight.
 Most of the freight reviews we conduct ion the behalf of our customers, (after an initial examination of the requirements), are conducted by us for free and the customer is under no obligation to implement our findings.
 In some cases, a prior fee for service was already in place because the customer was using our other analytical services such as our Freight Auditing solutions.

-So, please feel free to contact us for a consultation meeting on your freight audit and review requirements; you’ve got nothing to lose and a great deal to be gained.
+So, please feel free to contact us for a consultation meeting on your freight tender or freight audit project; you’ve got nothing to lose and a great deal to be gained.